th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 - `516.
 SetTutorialWindowsEnabled`
 - SetTutorialWindowsEnabled
-- Sets whether or not the tutorial windows are enabled (ie. whether or not they will
+- Sets whether or not the tutorial windows [ARE](GFF-File-Format#are-area) enabled (ie. whether or not they will
 - appear when certain things happen for the first time).

 - `bEnabled`: int